Tenor guitar: History and development

 The earliest origins of the tenor guitar are not clear, but it seems unlikely that a true four-stringed guitar-shaped tenor guitar appeared before the late 1920s.
 Gibson built the tenor lute TL-4 in 1924, which had a lute-like pear-shaped body, four strings and a tenor banjo neck.
 It is possible that similar instruments were made by other makers such as Lyon and Healy and banjo makers, such as Bacon.
 In the same period, banjo makers, such as Paramount, built transitional round banjo-like wood-bodied instruments with four strings and tenor banjo necks called tenor harps.
 From 1927 onwards, the very first true wood-bodied acoustic tenor guitars appeared as production instruments made by both Gibson and Martin.

 Almost all the major guitar makers, including Epiphone, Kay, Gretsch, Guild and National Reso-Phonic, have manufactured tenor (and plectrum) guitars as production instruments at various times.
 Budget tenor guitars by makers such as Harmony, Regal and Stella, were produced in large numbers in the 1950s and 1960s.
 National, formed by the Dopyera Brothers, also made significant numbers of resonator tenor and plectrum guitars between the 1920s and 1940s.
 Dobro, another company associated with the Dopyera Brothers, as well as National, also built various resonator tenor guitar models.

 In 1934, Gibson introduced an acoustic archtop tenor guitar, the TG-50, based on the acoustic archtop six-string model, the L-50, with its production run lasting until 1958.
 In 1936 Gibson introduced the world's first commercially successful electric Spanish-style guitar, the ES-150.
 In early 1937 Gibson also began shipping two other versions of the ES-150: a tenor guitar (the EST-150, with four strings and a 23" scale, renamed the ETG-150 in 1940) and a plectrum version (the EPG-150, with a 27" scale).
 The ETG-150, was in continuous production until 1972.

 In the mid-1950s electric solid-body tenor guitar models began to appear from companies such as Gibson, Gretsch, Guild, and Epiphone.
 These were mostly produced as one-off custom instruments but, for a short time in 1955, Gretsch manufactured an electric solid-bodied tenor guitar, the Gretsch 6127 DuoJet.
 Renewed interest in the tenor guitar led to the introduction of new solid-body electric models in the early 21st century, with companies such as Fender beginning production of a tenor version of their Telecaster model.

 Tuning

 Tenor guitars are normally tuned in fifths, C_{3}−G_{3}−D_{4}−A_{4}, using the same tuning as the tenor banjo, mandola, or viola.
-Also common are tuning one octave below standard violin tuning, G_{2}−D_{3}−A_{3}−E_{4}, which is typical of the tenor banjo in Irish folk music or "octave mandolin," and the so-called "Chicago tuning", D_{3}−G_{3}−B_{3}−E_{4}, the same as the top four strings of a standard guitar, or the "baritone ukulele," a slightly smaller instrument usually strung with nylon strings.
+Also common are tuning one octave below standard violin tuning, G_{2}−D_{3}−A_{3}−E_{4}, which is typical of the tenor banjo in Irish folk music or octave mandolin, and "Chicago tuning", D_{3}−G_{3}−B_{3}−E_{4}, the same as the top four strings of a standard guitar, or the baritone ukulele, a slightly smaller instrument usually strung with nylon strings.